CoRT: Complementary Rankings from Transformers: Experiments

 \subsection{End-to-end Retrieval}

-Intrigued by the exceptional ratio of retrieval latency and ranking quality of ColBERT's full-ranking approach \cite{khattab20}, we used our above findings to create a competitive end-to-end ranking setup.
-We suggest to re-rank the top-64 candidates from \projname{BM25} with $e=128$, retrieved by an ANN index ($\epsilon = 0.4$).
-The end-to-end latency comprises $8ms$ for query encoding, $71ms$ for \projname{} retrieval based on ONNG, $38ms$ for BM25 retrieval\footnote{Although BM25 candidates can be retrieved in parallel, we assume sequential processing}, and $192ms$ for re-ranking.
-As reported in Table \ref{tab:latency}, we outperform ColBERT's end-to-end ranking performance in terms of MRR@10 and retrieval latency\footnote{\citet{khattab20} used a Tesla V100 GPU, which is more powerful than our RTX 2080 Ti}. \projname{}'s representations for the MS MARCO corpus only weight 4.3GB when $e$ is set to 128, or 7.0GB when indexed in an ONNG index.
-The size of the query encoder amounts about 50MB, which is due to ALBERT's parameter sharing.
+Intrigued by the remarkable ratio of retrieval latency and ranking quality of ColBERT's full-ranking approach \cite{khattab20}, we used our above findings to create a competitive end-to-end ranking setup.
+We suggest to re-rank the top-64 candidates from \projname{BM25} with $e=128$, retrieved by an ANN index ($\epsilon = 0.1$).
+The end-to-end latency comprises $8ms$ for query encoding, $17ms$ for \projname{} retrieval based on ONNG, $38ms$ for BM25 retrieval, and $192ms$ for re-ranking.
+Although the BM25 candidates could be retrieved in parallel, we report sequential processing latencies.
+As shown in Table \ref{tab:end-to-end}, we outperform ColBERT's end-to-end ranking performance in terms of MRR@10 and retrieval latency.
+It is worth noting that the "RTX 2080 Ti" we used for latency measurements is less powerful than the "Tesla V100" \citet{khattab20} used for their measurements. \projname{}'s representations for the MS MARCO corpus only weight 4.3GB when $e$ is set to 128, or 7.0GB when indexed in an ONNG index.
+The size of the query encoder only amounts about 50MB, which is due to ALBERT's parameter sharing.
 To compile the full \projname{BM25} candidates, the corresponding BM25 index is needed, which amounts 2.2 GB on disk.
 Although more memory is needed to deploy and operate both indexes, this is by far less than the 154GB footprint reported by \citet{khattab20} for ColBERT's end-to-end approach.